ryppl/boost-history/committee/LWG/proposals/exported-concept-maps.rst

   };

-Unlike an empty concept map, whose verbosity has caused some concern, this boilerplate code truly adds zero value (except inasmuch as it provides the desired operators for unconstrained code) and carries with it all the usual disadvantages of duplicated code.
+Unlike an empty concept map, whose verbosity has caused some concern, this redundant code truly adds zero value (except inasmuch as it provides the desired operators for unconstrained code) and carries with it all the usual disadvantages of duplicated code.
+We hate the idea of being forced to regurgitate boilerplate just to reach the baseline of uniform behavior in constrained and unconstrained code, and we predict that most users writing models will have the same reaction (or worse).

 Default implementations of associated functions arise in concepts like ``LessThanComparable`` whose interfaces are **non-minimal**, i.e. they